Steema/TeeChart-NET-Pro-Samples/README.md

 ### Support and Feedback

-If you want to ask questions, report an bug or submit a feature request, visit Steema Support page: [https://www.steema.com/support_options](https://www.steema.com/support_options)
+If you want to ask questions, report a bug or submit a feature request, visit Steema Support page: [https://www.steema.com/support_options](https://www.steema.com/support_options)

 ### About Steema